 Corey joined Watsi on March 12th, 2013.
-Seven years ago, Corey joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Corey joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Corey's most recent donation traveled 1,500 miles to support Jairon, a toddler from Guatemala, to fund eye surgery.

 Corey has funded healthcare for 36 patients in 12 countries.